-Summary: Historically, fog has not been considered as a significant hazard in Mason County.
+Summary: Fog is not considered to be a significant hazard in Lake County.
 However, this hazard is addressed by the Michigan Hazard Analysis, and is therefore discussed in this plan.
 The NCDC includes fog and freezing fog events in its Storm Events Database; however documentation for these events is not as extensive and standardized as it is for other natural hazards, such as thunderstorms and winter weather.